shahpranaf/ListIdClass/README.md

 ### Intro

-This tiny tool scans while code folder(zip) uploaded and lists id’s and classes used.
+This tiny tool scans whole code folder(zip) uploaded and lists id’s and classes used.

 Working url : [ListIdClass]